For our Berlin office, AlgorithmWatch is looking for a Project Lead "Auditing Algorithms for Systemic Risks"!

 - Part-time (30-32 h per week)

 AlgorithmWatch is a human rights organization based in Berlin and Zurich.
 Evaluating the social impact of algorithmic decision-making (ADM) and AI-based systems, we’re dedicated to ensuring that these systems are used to strengthen human rights, democracy, and the rule of law.
 All too often, they restrict people’s rights and are not deployed in their interest.
-To change this, we run campaigns, publish journalistic investigations, and scientifically analyze algorithmic systems and how they are overseen and controlled.
+To change this, we scientifically analyze algorithmic systems and how they are overseen and controlled. publish journalistic investigations, run campaigns, and advocate for effective governance frameworks.

 Your future role

-Platforms like TikTok, Twitter, Instagram, YouTube and others play an ever-greater role in structuring societies’ public debates, with potentially far-reaching consequences for democratic processes.
-The power asymmetry between these global companies and those who try to keep them in check is enormous.
-For the first time, the EU’s Digital Services Act (DSA) provides a legislative basis for better analysis of risks and scrutiny of platforms, and a lever to make them accountable for their actions.
-Civil society needs the best minds to step up to this challenge – be part of it!
+Platforms like TikTok, Twitter, Instagram, YouTube and others play an ever-greater role in structuring societies’ public debates, with potentially far-reaching consequences for societies.
+Large Language Models like ChatGPT are suddenly available to everyone with an internet connection.
+The power asymmetry between the global companies behind these systems and those who try to keep them in check is enormous.
+Civil society needs the best minds to step up to this challenge – by developing approaches to independently assess and audit the broad impact these systems have on human rights, justice, and democracy, and to hold those behind them accountable.

-You will coordinate a team of outstanding policy and advocacy experts, legal and social scientists, and campaigners to develop and test ideas and methods to audit platforms and analyze their risk assessments.
-You will closely collaborate with our policy and advocacy team to communicate the results to policy makers and the general public to bring about effective enforcement structures.
+You will coordinate a team of outstanding policy and advocacy experts, legal and social scientists, and campaigners to develop and test ideas and methods to conduct “adversarial audits” of algorithmic systems – starting with, but not limited to, platforms’ recommender and moderation systems.
+You will closely collaborate with our policy and advocacy team to communicate the results to policy makers and the general public to bring about effective enforcement structures and to call out misuse.
 If you are looking for a combination of cutting-edge, in-depth research with direct impact, this job is for you.

 In detail, this means:

-- You develop and test ideas and methods to make use of the DSA’s and other laws‘ options to access and analyze platform data.
+- You develop and test ideas and methods to conduct genuine adversarial audits to exert public scrutiny over the use of algorithmic systems, inter alia by making use of the DSA’s and other laws‘ options to access and analyze platform data.

-- You coordinate the activities of our team working on the issue, consisting of a senior social scientist, a policy and advocacy manager, and a campaigning and PR manager, interacting directly with the Head of Policy and Advocacy and the Executive Director.
+- You coordinate the activities of our team working on the issue, consisting of a senior researcher in ethics, a policy and advocacy manager, and a campaigning and PR manager, interacting directly with the Head of Policy & Advocacy and the Executive Director.

 - You co-develop and coordinate the development of AlgorithmWatch’s policy positions on the issue, and you are part of advocating for them vis-à-vis decision makers – in writing as well as in person.